atg25/portfolio/docs/06-implementation.md

 ## Configuration Files

+Configuration is focused on clarity, consistency, and ease of use.
+All settings are documented to help everyone understand and customize their environment.

 ### Tailwind Configuration

 The project uses Tailwind CSS v3.3.3 which is fully compatible with Next.js 14.1.3 and our design system.
 Our configuration extends the base Tailwind setup with custom theme values derived from our design system documentation.